oscarwallnoefer/Squamata_Mitonuclear_Coevolution/01_ERC/ERC_networks/readme.md

 ### ERC networks

-+ `Cytoscape_network...` are the original .graphml file produced by ERCnet
-+ `Comm_Cytoscape_network...` contain community annotations.
+In this folder:
++ `run_louvain.py` to identify communities using the Louvain algorithm.
+It will create a `Comm_Cytoscape_network[...].graphml` file.
-+ `...communities.svg` are the scalable (could be **very** heavy) figures of networks, where different communities are labeled with different colors.
-  Note: I ran the script 02_run_communities_update.py using the --cmap viridis: this option highlight communities with only 6 colors, but the number of communities could be much more higher.
-For each *.svg file, the script produces also a folder () filled with one file per community (list of nodes).
-You can have an idea of the community-content using the InterProScan_output.tsv file.
++ `02_run_communities_update.py` to create scalable figures of networks (`[...]communities.svg`; could be **very** heavy), where different communities are labeled with different colors.
+Note: if you select the --cmap viridis option you will highlight communities with max 6 colors (but the number of communities could be much higher).
+For each network, the script produces also a folder (`[...]_communities_lists/`) filled with one file per community (list of nodes; i.e. `Community_1.txt`).
++ `03_run_mito_highlighted.py` to create scalable figure of networks where mitochondrial genes and their first-neighbors are highlighted.
+It erates also

+You can have an idea about the community gene content using the `InterProScan_output.tsv` file.